AngusG/angusg.github.io/_pages/about.md

 My research aims to identify properties of deep neural networks (DNNs) that confer generalization and robustness to distribution shift.
-I believe that understanding the information-theoretic limitations of [Deep Learning](https://www.deeplearningbook.org/) is a key step to these ends, and may help establish predictive performance guarantees for safety-critical settings.
+I believe that understanding the information-theoretic limitations of [Deep Learning](https://www.deeplearningbook.org/) is a key step to this end, and may help establish predictive performance guarantees for safety-critical settings.

 My research interests are motivated by the